trentonallan/trentonallan/README.md

 ### 🐸 [Dartfrog](https://github.com/trentonallan/dartfrog-java)
 *An HTTP/1.1 server experiment*

-Lightweight, multi-threaded HTTP/1.1 server implementation written in pure Java with no external dependencies.
-It features support for persistent connections, content compression, concurrent request handling, and a flexible file-serving system.
+Dartfrog is a high-performance and scalable HTTP/1.1 server implementation written in pure Java with no external dependencies.
+It's designed for performance and clarity, featuring asynchronous request handling via a thread pool.

 ## ⚙️ technical_Skills()